-During this COVID-19 pandemic, our island community needs you as a health care professional, those of you involved in mental health care and spiritual care, and those with administrative skills.
+During the COVID-19 pandemic, the MRC grew and created innovative programs that were used in other communities around the country.
+For evaluating our response and preparing for the next incident, our island community needs you as a health care professional, those of you involved in mental health care and spiritual care, and those with administrative skills.

 Join us!! : All you need to do is send us an email to: MRCmembership@vashonbeprepared.org.